Two-Factor Authentication (2FA)

 After you enable 2FA for your account using an authenticator app, you can also add a security key and use it as a 2FA method.
 A security key is a hardware device such as a small USB or Bluetooth key, a fingerprint reader or Windows Hello.
 They provide stronger protection against phishing attacks than 6-digit codes and are very easy to use.

 Second-factor authentication with a security key is secondary to using a 6-digit or recovery code to authenticate, so if you lose your hardware key, you can still use your authenticator app to access your account.
-To add your security, after you have setup 2FA, you'll find a
+To add your security key, after you have set up 2FA, you'll find a

 Security keys link in the Security section on your login options page: